jrsacher/find-a-gene/README.md

 ### Known issues

 * Occasionally runs into some data that can't be handled by ClustalO.
 Added duplicate checking in `find_novels` to deal with one possible case.
 Haven't figured out the rest yet.
+* PhyML breaks if it hits non-standard characters.
+Only "*" is accounted for at the moment, but other non-ASCII characters in the sequence kills things.
+* If NCBI breaks, there's nothing I can do about it.

 ### TODOs (wishlist)